The Private Equity Review: South Korea

 Notable M&A deals led by PEFs in recent years are as follows.

-In September 2020, Baring Private Equity and Affinity Private Equity acquired 7.33 per cent stake in Shinhan Financial Group, with a deal value of approximately US$970 million.
+- In September 2020, Baring Private Equity and Affinity Private Equity acquired a 7.33 per cent stake in Shinhan Financial Group, with a deal value of approximately US$970 million.

 The above shows a trend of PEFs participating in large M&A deals as co-investors or consortium partners.